Workday/canvas-kit/modules/button/react/README.md

 ---
 ### Required
 #### `aria-label: string`
-> The accessibility label to indicate the action triggered by clicking the icon button.
+> The accessibility label to indicate the action triggered by clicking the toolbar icon button.
 ---
 ### Optional
 Note: The size of the button is always 32px by 32px.

 #### `toggled: boolean | undefined`
 > If defined as a boolean, then it manages the button state: on (`true`) or off (`false`).
 This is a
 > [_controlled_](https://reactjs.org/docs/forms.html#controlled-components) `button` component.
 If